solothought/text2chart/README.md

 **Note**
 - a step starting with no keyword is also a normal step
 - you can have multiple flows in single file
+- Any detail in parenthesis is considered as extra detail for the step

 # Demo